solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### PHP

-This section describes tools to interact with Azure Database for PostgreSQL Flexible Server (Single Server and Flexible Server) through PHP.
+This section describes tools to interact with Azure Database for PostgreSQL Flexible Server through PHP.

 #### Connect and query

 ##### Setup

-Follow one of the methods in the [Create a Flexible Server database] document to create a Flexible Server instance with a database.
+Follow one of the methods in the [Create a Flexible Server database][25] document to create a Flexible Server instance with a database.

 Moreover, install PHP from the [downloads page.]
 These instructions were